Perfect Participles

 What Are Perfect Participles?

 Perfect participles, also known as present perfect participles, are a type of verb form that is used to indicate that an action was completed before another action began.
-Perfect participles are often used to create participial phrases that function as adjectives in a sentence, modifying a noun or pronoun.
+Perfect participles are often used to create participle clauses that function as adverbs or adjectives in a sentence.

 Perfect Participle: Form